kuiiue/kb/README.md

 # kb
-the public part of the kb project
+the public part of the kb project.
 **the code here has been modified in order to hide private information**
 ## usage
 ### data.json